-So what is the, what are the, just for anyone who doesn’t understand, what do w what do for fans that is, what is, what are activations, like, what does that, what is in terminology that sounds a little more simplified.
+So what is the, what are the, just for anyone who doesn’t understand, what do w what do for fans that is, what is, what are activations, like, what does that, what is in terminology that sounds a little more simplified?
 W how, how would you define an activation?

 Greg Amiel (06:38):

-So an activation is typically a way where, our, if you take both both parties, so you have our team, and then the, the sponsor, is finding a way to collaborate.
+So activation is typically a way where, our, if you take both parties, so you have our team, and then the sponsor, is finding a way to collaborate.
 You can call it a collaboration if you would, to get you as the fan.
 So the customer eventual customer of ours, and of course, there’s, to experience, that their brand, meshed with ours.
 So we’ve done a variety of things, over the years to make sure that, our fans feel like they’re having fun at our, at our games in our stadium is called TD place.
 So TD bank is, has the naming rights to our stadium.
-And, every year we do a variety of different things where it could be, an entrance where at the entrance of our stadiwe had the world’s tallest foam finger that they could take a picture of, with standing in front of it.
+And, every year we do a variety of different things where it could be, an entrance was at the entrance of our stadium had the world’s tallest foam finger that they could take a picture of, with standing in front of it.

 Greg Amiel (07:39):

 Right. we’ve done other things with Telus, our telecommunications partner, who is a major telecommunications company here in Canada, similar to Verizon or at, and T and those in the States, where we do lots of digital campaigns, photo booths, and other fun activities inside the stadium that our fans can explore, their fandom.
-But also thanks to that particular partner realized that, Hmm, if I’m a fan of this team and this partner supports team, and they made me have fun at this game, next time I’m thinking about making a purchase or, making use of a particular service, I’m hoping to probably, use that partners product or service.
+But also thanks to that particular partner realized that, Hmm, if I’m a fan of this team and this partner supports the team, and they made me have fun at this game, next time I’m thinking about making a purchase or, making use of a particular service, I’m hoping to probably, use that partner’s product or service.
 So at the end of the day, it’s a collaboration to get people engaging with a brand.

 Zach Colman (08:29):

-So in somewhat, from a, from a professional players perspective, they don’t really see it because they don’t really see the back.
-And I used to work for the Phoenix suns back in the day, and I, I developed all the sponsorship and cereal for it.
+So somewhat, from a professional player’s perspective, they don’t really see it because they don’t really see the back.
+And I used to work for the Phoenix suns back in the day, and, I developed all the sponsorship and cereal for it.
 So I kind of know the intermingles of how a lot of that works. but from a player perspective, I would think that when you think bigger, I mean, I know at the end of the day, at the end of the data, the goal of any stadium is, you know, we want to sell tickets. but I think that comes along with, you know, bringing value to the fans and saying, Hey, how do we have these experiences for them when they come?
 How do we win games?
 I think is, you know, one of the biggest ones. so what would be something that, from a player’s perspective that you could somewhat acknowledge them on, on explaining how this benefits or how this works towards helping them as they evolve in their career?

 Greg Amiel (09:37):